 Utah’s nonfarm payroll employment for February 2018 grew by an estimated 3.2 percent, adding 45,700 jobs to the economy since February 2017.
 Utah’s current employment level registers 1,487,800.
 No revisions were made to January’s year-over job growth rate.

-February’s seasonally adjusted unemployment rate held steady from January at 3.1 percent.
-Approximately 47,500 Utahns were unemployed during the month and actively seeking work.
-The national unemployment rate decreased one-tenth of a percentage point from January to 4.7 percent.
+February’s seasonally adjusted unemployment rate remained unchanged from the prior month at 3.1 percent.
+Approximately 48,600 Utahns were unemployed during the month and actively seeking work.
+The national unemployment rate remained unchanged from January at 4.1 percent.